 And, post-HBP, the verse just gets worse, and the end was not in sight.

 So, yes, I agree that when one actually looks at what was going on in books 4 & 5 and who was responsible for much of the conflict, and who appears to have managed to put a stop to it, it IS easy to get the impression that this was another Hermione essay.
 But it isn’t.
 It’s an essay regarding enemies.
-And Hermione certainly wasn’t any help at all against the one that made his debut in HBP.
+In a lot of respects, Hermione seems to be her own wortst one.

 Speaking of which: